hasanaliozkan-dev/SFSGL/README.md

         session.start()
 ```

 !!!
-You have to specify exact path of the shared folder otherwise the library cannot find your folder path.
+You'll need to specify the the exact path of the shared folder otherwise the library cannot find your folder path.